Chronic traumatic encephalopathy: Research

 In 2022, former NRL player and coach Paul Green died by suicide at the age of 49.
 Green's brain was donated to the Australian Sports Brain Bank, with his family posting on the website "In memory of our beloved Paul, we ask that you support the pioneering work of the Australian Sports Brain Bank" to raise money for further understanding of CTE.
 A post-mortem examination revealed that Green was suffering from one of the most "severe forms" of CTE.
 Professor Michael Buckland said Green had "an organic brain disease which robbed him of his decision-making and impulse control."
 He added Green would likely have been "symptomatic for some time."

 Research into the genetic component of CTE is evolving and well summarized in a recent review.
 The minor allele of TMEM106B is associated with a protective phenotype.

 In 2023, Australian rules football player Heather Anderson became the first female athlete diagnosed with CTE after her death by suicide on 13 November 2022, at the age of 28.
 Her brain, which was donated to the Australian Sports Brain Bank, was found to contain multiple CTE lesions, and abnormalities were found "nearly everywhere" in the cortex.
 Also in 2023, a study was published on 28 August in JAMA Neurology regarding brain autopsies of athletes, one of whom was the first American female athlete diagnosed with CTE; her name is unknown, but she died at age 28 and was a collegiate soccer player.

 In March 2024, former rugby union player Billy Guyton became the first New Zealand-based athlete diagnosed with CTE following his forced retirement in 2018, due to the complications of multiple concussions, and his death by suspected suicide in 2023.
-His brain had been donated by his family to the Neurological Foundation Human Brain Bank at the University of Auckland, with post-mortem analyses conducted in New Zealand and Australia eventually finding "background changes consistent with global hypoxic ischaemic encephalopathy", as well as trauma-induced cavum septum pellucidum and age-related tau deposits.
+His brain had been donated by his family to the Neurological Foundation Human Brain Bank at the University of Auckland, with post-mortem analyses conducted in New Zealand and Australia eventually finding "background changes consistent with global hypoxic ischaemic encephalopathy", as well as trauma-induced cavum septi pellucidi and age-related tau deposits.

+In August 2026, researchers examined data from 2016 to 2021 and came to the conclusion that 1 in 4, though likely more, NFL players will be diagnosed with CTE.
+Over the full study period, 93.2% of the donated brains of NFL players showed CTE pathology.
+The study analyzed several stages of CTE, causes of death, and death age, finding a mean death age of 66.5, a figure significantly associated with Stage 4.
+It also found that dementia was common among the deceased, at a rate of 59.8%.